-Live, Learn, Work, and Play:
+Live, Learn, Work and Play:

 The Social Determinants of Health in London

-Students will retrace John Snow’s footsteps to the Broad Street pump, learn how “The Great Stink” led to the creation of a citywide sewage system, and explore the many other historical and current forces that influence modern London’s social, economic, and built environments.
 These environments will serve as a laboratory for students to understand how education, health care, neighborhood, infrastructure, and social, community, and economic resources are generated, distributed, and sustained and how they shape health.
+We will build on these understandings to celebrate triumphs, cultivate community, and practice hope for a healthier, more just, and more equitable future.

-Among many activities, students may:
+Among many activities, you will:

 Undergraduates only.
 Students from all majors/colleges welcome